 The questions in this article will provide you with a framework, but before you start building your market research survey, you need to know exactly what you want to achieve from it.

-By knowing your goal, you can start to narrow down on the right 15–20 questions for your market research survey.
+By knowing your research goals, you can narrow down on the right 15–20 questions for your market research survey and start conducting surveys that lead to decisions you can stand behind.

-Try to make sure your market research survey takes no longer than 10–15 minutes to complete.
-Depending on the type of questions in your survey, this will mean somewhere between 15–20 questions.
+Try to keep your market research survey to no longer than 10–15 minutes to complete.
+Depending on the type of questions, that will typically mean somewhere between 15 and 20 questions.

-Open-ended questions don't give respondents any options to choose from – they usually ask them to fill in a box in the survey.
+Open-ended questions don't give respondents any options to choose from – they ask respondents to fill in a box in their own words.
 Closed-ended questions, meanwhile, ask respondents to select one or a number of options in response to the question, usually in the form of a Likert scale or multiple-choice list.

 Open-ended questions are great if you want qualitative data, while quantitative data is easier to gather from closed-ended questions.